Karuma Hydroelectric Power Station: Construction

-The construction of the dam and power station officially started on 12 August 2013.
-In March 2015, Sinohydro, the lead contractor on the project, contracted with Alstom to provide equipment and technical services to the power station, in a deal worth US$65 million.
-The equipment includes six 100 megawatt Francis turbines and related equipment.
-At the peak of construction, it is expected that a total of 2,500 casual and permanent workers will be hired.
+The construction began on 12 August 2013.
+In March 2015, Sinohydro, the lead contractor on the project, hired Alstom to supply six 100 megawatt Francis turbines and related equipment in a US$65 million deal.
+At the time, it is expected that a total of 2,500 casual and permanent workers will be hired, which will grow to a peak of about 6,000 (mostly Ugandans).
 The power station is expected to be commissioned in 2018.